percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Downgrade scenario
 ==================

-If it is necessary to perform |Percona Server| downgrade from a version :rn:`5.7.17-11` (or newer) to a version older than :rn:`5.7.17-11` and if user databases have one or more table with compressed columns, there are two options to do this safely:
+If it is necessary to perform *Percona Server for MySQL* downgrade from a version :ref:`5.7.17-11` (or newer) to a version older than :ref:`5.7.17-11` and if user databases have one or more table with compressed columns, there are two options to do this safely: